 The power failure signal is designed to be used with the normally open (NO) power failure leads from the Proctor unit connected to an SLT port or SLA device.
 When the leads close in power failure, this is detected as an off hook and 911 routing ceases to the Proctor unit.
-911 calls are sent to Trunk Group 1 until the power failure lead opens, which is detected as an on hook.
+911 calls are sent via trunks other than those marked for 911 use until the power failure lead opens, which is detected as an on hook.
 911 calls are then routed again to the Proctor unit.